Home Purchase

 CA DRE #01212512 | Free, no-obligation quote

-USDA is often easier on down payment than conventional financing, but it is not a shortcut around weak documentation.
+USDA is easier on down payment than conventional financing, but it's not a shortcut around weak documentation.
 You still need a clean, supportable file.

 USDA vs FHA vs conventional

-If you want to compare the numbers on your scenario, Get A Quote and look at USDA, FHA, and conventional side by side.
+If you want to compare the numbers on your scenario, Get A Quote and look at all three side by side.

 The costs buyers miss

-Sometimes seller credits can help.
-Sometimes the interest rate structure changes the best move.
+Sometimes seller credits help.
+Sometimes the rate structure changes the best move.
 The mistake is assuming zero down means you can walk in with almost nothing.

 When USDA makes the most sense